-The information in the following two tables, entitled "Projected Weighted Average Lives for the Series B PAC Term Bonds" and "Projected Weighted Average Lives for the Series C PAC Term Bonds," is based on the assumptions, among other things, that (i) the Series Bond Program Loans prepay at the indicated percentages of the PSA Prepayment Model, (ii) all proceeds of the Series Bonds in the 2020 Series A-B-C Acquisition Account are used to purchase Program Securities, (iii) the Program Securities financed with the proceeds of the Series Bonds will have a weighted average pass-through rate of not less than 3.0 percent and will be acquired by February 25, 2020, (iv) all scheduled principal and interest payments or prepayments on Series Bond Program Loans are received thirty days after the date on which due or assumed to be made and there are no foreclosures or repurchases of those Program Loans, (v) the PAC Term Bonds are redeemed only on regularly scheduled interest payment dates, and (vi) the Series Bonds, including the PAC Term Bonds, are not redeemed pursuant to optional redemption or from Excess Revenues.
-Based solely on the assumptions, some or all of which are unlikely to reflect actual experience, the following two tables provide projected weighted average life information for the PAC Term Bonds.
+The information in the following table, entitled "Projected Weighted Average Lives for the PAC Term Bonds" is based on the assumptions, among other things, that (i) the Series Bond Program Loans prepay at the indicated percentages of the PSA Prepayment Model, (ii) all proceeds of the Series Bonds in the 2020 Series D-E Acquisition Account are used to purchase Program Securities, (iii) the Program Securities financed with the proceeds of the Series Bonds will have a weighted average pass-through rate of not less than 3.0 percent and will be acquired by August 1, 2020, (iv) all scheduled principal and interest payments or prepayments on Series Bond Program Loans are received thirty days after the date on which due or assumed to be made and there are no foreclosures or repurchases of those Program Loans, (v) the PAC Term Bonds are redeemed only on regularly scheduled interest payment dates, and (vi) the Series Bonds, including the PAC Term Bonds, are not redeemed pursuant to optional redemption or from Excess Revenues.
+Based solely on the assumptions, some or all of which are unlikely to reflect actual experience, the following table provides projected weighted average life information for the PAC Term Bonds.